R. Scott King, BSME, Automotive / Mechanical Engineer ::::

 Conclusion: Airbag cases are complex and can be expensive and time consuming to investigate and litigate.
 Early and thorough investigation can help to evaluate the merits of a potential case, as illustrated in the above case example.

-R. Scott King, BSME, Automotive / Mechanical Engineer with DJS Associates can be reached at experts@forensicDJS.com.Case Studies
+R. Scott King, BSME, Automotive / Mechanical Engineer with DJS Associates can be reached at experts@forensicDJS.com.Categories: Case Studies